uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/partitioners/static_partitioner.rst

 ==================
 **[algorithms.static_partitioner]**

-Specify that a parallel algorithm should distribute the work uniformly across threads and should not do additional load balancing.
+Specifies that a parallel algorithm should distribute the work uniformly across threads and should not do additional load balancing.

 An algorithm with a ``static_partitioner`` distributes the range across threads in subranges